hhuchzh/Bus_Project/README.md

-# Bus_Project
+This repo used for internal test.
-This repo is used to store the code of bus mangement
+Test the gameing property and the reference app latency.